 Stephen has worked in Palliative and End of Life Care research for over 20 years.
 His research focuses on Palliative and End of Life Care in Primary Care, with a particular interest in General Practitioner and District Nurse provision of care, end of life care conversations in cancer and non-cancer illness, decision-making concerning treatment cessation in advanced disease and medical student education in Palliative Care.
 He led the End of Life Care theme of the NIHR CLAHRC for Cambridgeshire and Peterborough 2008 – 2013, the End of Life Care sub-theme of the NIHR CLAHRC East of England 2014 – 2018.
 He leads the Palliative and End of Life Care Theme of the NIHR Applied Research Collaboration (ARC) East of England and co-leads the national cross-ARC PEOLC Collaborative with colleagues in ARC South London.

 In 2002 he was appointed by the Cambridge School of Clinical Medicine as Specialty Director for Palliative Care: since then he has led a considerable expansion of the curricular time allocated to Palliative Care, which now forms a major component of the Cambridge clinical course and is regularly examined in the medical students’ Finals examinations.
-He co-leads the Undergraduate Education Forum of the Association for Palliative Medicine and led to 2014 and 2020 revisions of the national curriculum for medical student teaching in Palliative Care.
+He co-leads the Undergraduate Education Forum of the Association for Palliative Medicine and led the 2014 and 2020 revisions of the national curriculum for medical student teaching in Palliative Care.

 Selected recent publications include: